Guide on how to register your microchip

 If they get a hit, they’ll notify you using the contact information you included in your registry.
 (Even more reason to make sure that info is always updated!)

 However, finding a lost pet is seldom simple, and most pet parents want to do everything in their power to reunite with their lost pets as quickly as possible.
-That’s why 24PetWatch offers enhanced Pet Protection Services as part of an Annual Membership ($29.95/year) or Lifetime Membership ($94.95).
+That’s why 24Petwatch offers enhanced Pet Protection Services as part of a Lifetime Membership ($99.95).